drduh/YubiKey-Guide/README.md

 - If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - you probably have ssh-agent running.
 Make sure you replaced ssh-agent with gpg-agent as noted above.

 - If you totally screw up, you can [reset the card](https://developers.yubico.com/ykneo-openpgp/ResetApplet.html).

+## Yubikey OTP Mode and cccccccc....

+The Yubikey has two configurations, one invoked with a short press, and the other with a long press.
+By default the short-press mode is configured for HID OTP - a brief touch will emit an OTP string starting with `cccccccc`.
+If you rarely use the OTP mode, you can swap it to the second configuration via the Yubikey Personalization tool.
+If you *never* use OTP, you can disable it entirely using the [Yubikey Manager](https://developers.yubico.com/yubikey-manager) application (note, this not the similarly named Yubikey NEO Manager).

 # References